Adg0/silvanus/README.md

-#  Silvanus NFT gaming
+# :deciduous_tree: Silvanus NFT gaming

 :warning: *This is a proof of concept, not to be used in production environment.*